Kiwanis Park Improvements

 The planned improvements to Kiwanis Park are the latest phase in the parks revitalization funded by the 2014 Parks Bond.
-The community center will be renovated to accommodate Recreation Staff and increased programs.
-The existing shelter, comfort station, playground, and signage will all be replaced with new structures that meet current design, safety, and access standards.
+The community center will be renovated to accommodate recreation staff and increased programs.
+The existing shelter, comfort station, playground, and signage will be replaced with new structures that meet current design, safety, and access standards.
 Input from the community will be gathered by the consultant team selected to lead the project through design and construction administration.

 |June 2, 2016||Qualifications Due|

 |January 5, 2016||Public Meeting at Kiwanis Park Community Center|

 |February 9, 2016||Public Meeting at Kiwanis Park Community Center|

 Kiwanis Park, located at 2525 Noble Road, was deeded in 1955 and constructed shortly thereafter.
 The 2,400 square foot neighborhood center houses a meeting room, warming kitchen, restrooms, offices, and storage.
 Other park amenities include a small playground, two regulation basketball courts, a comfort station/shelter combination, baseball field, and two multi-purpose fields.
 The total park site is 29.5 acres and includes access to the Crabtree Greenway.
 A portion of the park lies in the floodplain of Crabtree Creek, and is bounded by Joyner Elementary School and a mix of residential housing types.